vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 `metric_tags_values` that controls how tag values are exposed to scripts.
 This may take two values, `"single"` or `"full"`.
 When set to the former, tag values will be exposed as single strings, the same as they are now.
 Tags with multiple values will show the last assigned value, and null values will be ignored.
-When set to the later, all tags will be exposed as arrays of either string or null values.
+When set to the latter, all tags will be exposed as arrays of either string or null values.
 This control will initially default to the former setting, providing for backwards compatibility, but that default will later be deprecated and change to the latter.
 In both cases, assignment to a tag will overwrite all other values for the tag, and deleting a tag name or